cag-guler/orchard-eye/README.md

 # Development Notes

-During development I initially attempted to train a custom model using my own dataset.
+Building a custom dataset was the first approach.
+Using my own orchard imagery, I began labeling and training a detection model from scratch.

-However, dataset iteration proved difficult within the available plan constraints.
-Once a model was trained, modifying the dataset or extending the training set required restarting the process rather than incrementally updating the model.
+The free plan introduced constraints that compounded quickly.
+Dataset updates required **restarting the training process entirely** rather than extending an existing model.
+If a model developed incorrect patterns during training, there was no path to correct it incrementally — only a full rebuild.
+Upload limits further restricted how fast the dataset could grow.

-To avoid repeatedly retraining small models and to work with a more robust dataset, I explored the **Roboflow Universe** ecosystem and selected an existing **Apple Detection dataset**.
-This allowed the project to focus on the **spatial reasoning layer of the pipeline** rather than dataset infrastructure.
+For a pipeline where the core problem is **spatial reasoning and treatment zone estimation** — not raw model performance — these constraints became the limiting factor before meaningful pipeline work could begin.

-One of the most noticeable advantages of Roboflow was the speed at which a complete computer vision pipeline could be assembled.
-Tasks that previously required significant engineering effort in my thesis—dataset preparation, training configuration, and large-image inference orchestration—could be replicated much faster using the workflow system.
+The solution was **Roboflow Universe**.
+Switching to an existing Apple Detection dataset removed the dataset infrastructure bottleneck entirely and allowed development effort to shift toward what the project is actually about: slicing high-resolution aerial imagery, stitching detections across slices, clustering spatial signals, and converting model outputs into localized treatment zones.

-At the same time, several parts of the system still required custom logic through Python blocks, particularly for spatial clustering and area calculations.
-This reflects a common pattern in real-world computer vision systems: while tooling simplifies model training and inference, **domain-specific reasoning layers often remain custom-built.**
+This also reflects a broader point about Roboflow Universe as an ecosystem: for applied computer vision projects where domain data is scarce or expensive to collect, the availability of pre-labeled datasets is a **meaningful accelerant**.
+The dataset bottleneck — historically one of the most time-consuming parts of building vision systems — can often be bypassed entirely.

 ---